Top 10 Reasons why you need WordPress Ongoing Support Plans

 10. Prevention rather than intervention

 That’s what any doctor will say, and believe us; this is true regarding websites.
-Doing preventative maintenance is your best bet to make sure your website will run smoothly without any significant issues.
+Preventative maintenance is your best bet to ensure your website runs smoothly without any significant issues.

 However, even if you take all the necessary measures to keep your website in good shape, unforeseen issues such as errors, bugs, hardware, or software failers can occur when you expect less.
 When incidents happen, you should have a reliable agency to count on fixing things as soon as possible.

-You don’t want to be in the position of having to search for trustworthy WordPress developers that can help you while your website is down and your customers are sending angry emails.
+You don’t want to search for trustworthy WordPress developers that can help you while your website is down and your customers are sending angry emails.

-So leaving your website functionality to chance is an option, but definitely, it is not a wise one.
-Instead, having a proper WordPress ongoing support plan means you are well prepared for whatever can happen.
+So leaving your website functionality to chance is an option, but it is definitely not wise.
+Instead, having a proper WordPress ongoing support plan means you are prepared for whatever can happen.

 - Top 7 Worst WordPress Maintenance Mistakes You Should Avoid